cjette98/nomad-navigator-be/SWAGGER.md

 ### Travel Preferences

 #### POST `/api/travel-preferences`
-Save or update travel preferences for the authenticated user.
+Create new travel preferences for the authenticated user.
+If preferences already exist, they will be merged with existing data.

 **Request Body Fields:**
 - `whoIsGoing` (string) - Travel companion type (e.g., "solo", "couple", "family")